-Using the "Keystone" and "Piewedge" segmented mirror configurations for large space-based telescopes,7 we will now illustrate "Pinwheel Pupil" concepts for increasingly large segmented mirror telescope diameters for which both the secondary mirror spiders and all of the segmented mirror gaps will consists of arcs of circles which satisfy the two conditions expressed at the top of this page.
+Using the "Keystone" and "Piewedge" segmented mirror configurations for large space-based telescopes, we will now illustrate "Pinwheel Pupil" concepts for increasingly large segmented mirror telescope diameters for which both the secondary mirror spiders and all of the segmented mirror gaps will consists of arcs of circles which satisfy the two conditions expressed at the top of this page.

-Figure 8 illustrates a ten meter diameter 3 Tier Piewedge 12 annular segmented mirror concept with a linear obscuration ratio of $\varepsilon = 0.25$.
+Figure 11 illustrates a ten-meter diameter 3 Tier Piewedge 12 annular segmented mirror concept with a linear obscuration ratio of $\varepsilon = 0.25$ .
 The primary mirror consists of 36 total segments (12 in each tier).
-The three tiers are separated by two circular gaps at radii equal to $r_1 = 2.5m$ and $r_2 = 3.75m$.
+The three tiers are separated by two circular gaps at radii equal to $r_1 = 2.5m$ and $r_2 = 3.75m$ .
 There are twelve radial gaps through all three tiers (30° arc of a circle).
 Six of these radial gaps are obscured by secondary mirror struts that cast a shadow over the gaps that are also 30° arcs of a circle.
 The segment gaps will be approximately 20mm wide, and the secondary mirror struts will be somewhat wider to provide the necessary mechanical support.

-Figure 8.
-Illustration of the "Pinwheel Pupil" concept for a ten meter diameter segmented primary mirror for a space-based telescope for exoplanet exploration.
+Figure 11.
+Illustration of the "Pinwheel Pupil" concept for a ten-meter diameter segmented primary mirror for a space-based telescope for exoplanet exploration.
 The curved segmented mirror gaps and secondary mirror struts are intended to suppress undesirable diffraction effects.

-The 3 Tier Keystone 24 segmented mirror configuration for a 20 meter diameter annular segmented mirror concept with all segment gaps and secondary mirror spiders made up of arcs of circles satisfying the two conditions at the top of page 4 is shown in Figure 9.
+The 3 Tier Keystone 24 segmented mirror configuration for a 20 meter diameter annular segmented mirror concept with all segment gaps and secondary mirror spiders made up of arcs of circles satisfying the two conditions at the top of page 4 is shown in Figure 12.

-Figure 9.
-Illustration of the "Pinwheel Pupil" concept for a twenty meter diameter segmented primary mirror for a space-based telescope for exoplanet exploration.
+Figure 12.
+Illustration of the "Pinwheel Pupil" concept for a twenty-meter diameter segmented primary mirror for a space-based telescope for exoplanet exploration.
 The curved segmented mirror gaps and secondary mirror struts are intended to suppress undesirable diffraction effects.

-5.0 Diffraction Analysis of Curved Secondary Mirror Spiders and Segmented Mirror Gaps
+6.0 Diffraction Analysis of Curved Secondary Mirror Spiders and Segmented Mirror Gaps

-In this section we will apply modern computation tools8 to perform detailed parametric numerical diffraction calculations to provide insight and demonstrate the extent to which discrete diffraction flares from straight secondary mirror spiders and segmented mirror gaps can be minimized or eliminated.
-As an ideal reference point, Figure 10 illustrates an unobscured circular pupil function, the corresponding PSF, and the radial and azimuthal irradiance profiles of that PSF.
+In this section we will apply modern computation tools to perform detailed parametric numerical diffraction calculations to provide insight and demonstrate the extent to which discrete diffraction flares from straight secondary mirror spiders and segmented mirror gaps can be minimized or eliminated.
+As an ideal reference point, Figure 13 illustrates an unobscured circular pupil function, the corresponding PSF (log irradiance, 10-6 floor), and the radial and azimuthal irradiance profiles of that PSF.
+Much of this Section was previously discussed in Ref [10].

-Figure 10.
+Figure 13.
 The clear circular pupil function, corresponding rotationally symmetric PSF, and both the radial and azimuthal irradiance profiles of the PSF are illustrated for a telescope with an unobstructed circular aperture.

 Note that this ideal PSF consists of a central image core surrounded by the familiar concentric diffraction rings characteristic of a circular clear aperture.
-The peaks of the diffraction rings are monotonically decreasing and their spacing also slowly decreases monotonically, according to the well-known Airy pattern.9 The azimuthal irradiance profiles are indicated at the peak of the 5th diffraction ring, as well as the 10th, 15th and 20th ring, thus spanning the habitable zone for exoplanets.
-The slight irregularity in the azimuthal profiles is the result of interpolation through a rectilinearly sampled data grid.
+The peaks of the diffraction rings are monotonically decreasing and their spacing also slowly decreases monotonically, according to the well-known Airy pattern.
+The azimuthal irradiance profiles are indicated at the peak of the 5th diffraction ring, as well as the 10th, 15th and 20th ring, thus spanning the habitable zone for exoplanets.
+There is only a slight (perhaps numerical) irregularity on these azimuthal profiles.

-Figure 11 illustrates the pupil function, PSF, and the radial and azimuthal irradiance profiles of the PSF for an annular pupil with a linear obscuration ratio of $\varepsilon = 0.2$.
+Figure 14 illustrates the pupil function, PSF, and the radial and azimuthal irradiance profiles of the PSF for an annular pupil with a linear obscuration ratio of $\varepsilon = 0.2$ .
 Note that the central image core is still surrounded by the concentric diffraction rings; however, the peaks in the radial profile are no longer monotonically decreasing due the central obscuration.
 The azimuthal profiles are still nice and uniform.